shivannis/xandr-docs-public/xandr-docs/articles/curate/explore-insertion-orders.md

 ---
-title: Explore Insertion Orders
+title: Microsoft Curate - Explore Insertion Orders
 description: The Insertion Orders screen provides metrics and reporting options for individual advertisers.
 It allows quick access to insertion orders and line item configuration. ms.date: 11/14/2023
 ---

-# Explore insertion orders
+# Microsoft Curate - Explore insertion orders

 The **Insertion Orders** screen shows you essential metrics about all insertion orders under a specific advertiser, provides quick access to each insertion order's details, and reporting options.